6.2.1sr3 - SRTC Procedure: Assessment

 The ability of a student to succeed in a program at Southern Regional Technical College (SRTC) is greatly determined by the math and language skills possessed by the student.
 SRTC is committed to assist each student to achieve at his/her maximum potential.
 It is the philosophy of the College that a student is not helped by admitting him/her to a program in which he/she does not possess the basic educational skills needed to succeed.
 Therefore, all students applying for diploma, degree, and certificate programs must be assessed prior to acceptance to a program of study at the College.
 Students will then be admitted in accordance with the academic standards applicable to the program.

-SRTC utilizes the state-approved assessment instruments (ACCUPLACER OR COMPANION) to assess program readiness.
+SRTC utilizes the state-approved assessment instruments to assess program readiness.
 Minimum scores for entry into programs are established to meet state requirements.
-Official scores on a validated assessment instrument such as ACT and SAT can also be used to assess program readiness.
+Official scores on other validated assessment instruments such as ACT and SAT can also be used to assess program readiness.

-Assessment scores will be considered valid for placement purposes for a period of five years (60 months) and are transferable to any Technical College System of Georgia (TCSG) college.
+Assessment scores are transferable to any Technical College System of Georgia (TCSG) college.

 - ASSESSMENT/PLACEMENT TESTS